Betram-Lalusha/Eats/README.md

     }
     ```

     This class is then used in the post fragment when a user makes a post.
-It used to find the geohash of the user at the time of post creation and attach it to the Post object. e.g post.setGeohash(mGeohasher.geoHash(12));
+It is used to find the geohash of the user at the time of post creation and attach it to the Post object. e.g post.setGeohash(mGeohasher.geoHash(12));
     The Post model in the database has geohash column and it will be populated by this geohash.

     When the user goes to the timeline fragment to see nearby posts, the databse is queried for posts whose geohash starts with the user's current geohash.If no posts are found, the last character is continously strupped away from the user's geohash until posts are found.
 Here is a code snippet